Maintaining your security lights sounds like a pain.

 Before you clean the lights, make sure that all of the light switches and controls have been turned off.
 You also want to switch off the circuit breaker that controls the lights.

-There are many different types of security lights, but it does not matter if you have flood lights or basic LED lights installed around the perimeter of your yard.
+There are many different types of security lighting, but it does not matter if you have flood lights or basic LED lights installed around the perimeter of your yard.
 All lights must be deep cleaned regularly.

 If you have flood lights, you’ll probably need to grab a ladder in order to be able to access the light fixtures.
 Ensure that the ladder is tall enough so that you can easily reach the lights.